Call Us Now!

 You must use an effective mossicide, which also provides iron and sulfur, two fundamental elements for the winter lawn.

-Do not forget to remove all the leaves, sticks, and debris that the air can drag.
-This process will ensure that your lawn receives the necessary light and will prevent these remains from decomposing on top of your yard.
+Remember to remove all the leaves, sticks, and debris that the air can drag.
+This process will ensure that your lawn receives the necessary light and prevent these remains from decomposing on top of your yard.

 Avoid Mowing Your Lawn Too Much

-Another action that you can carry out so that your lawn survives the winter is to cut it, but not too much; the ideal height is about 4-5 centimeters.
+Another action you can take to ensure your lawn survives the winter is to cut it, but not too much; the ideal height is about 4-5 centimeters.
 This will prevent the root from being unprotected against the frigid winter nights.

 We have already explained how short to cut grass in other blogs, but we will focus on this process’s importance.

 It is essential to take some precautions when mowing the lawn.
 In these cold months, the ideal is to mow as little as possible and, when you do, keep a high cut of the grass.
-This will help protect the roots of the grass.
+This will help protect the grass’s roots.
 We recommend mowing when the grass is dry to avoid the proliferation of fungi.

 Although winter is not the best time to enjoy your garden, you should not forget about its care and maintenance so that it looks perfect in spring.